Geronimo-Basso/github-copilot-debugging-lab/java/README.md

 ## Challenges

 ### Understand the API

     This challenge is about understanding the API that you are going to test.
-You will need to document the API and understand the endpoints, request and response payloads, and the expected behavior of the API.
+You will need to understand the endpoints, request and response payloads, and the expected behavior of the API.
 Create also examples of curl commands to interact with the API.

-    The output should be a markdown file with the API documentation.

 ### Debug and solve compile errors